DSoftware-Dannekmr/Dneurtrain-Mus/README.md

 NEURAL_QUICK_START.md - 5-minute quick start
 TROUBLESHOOTING_GUIDE.md - If you encounter any issues The system is now fully functional and ready to use! 🎵🧠

+✅ PRODUCTION READY

+All code is tested, documented, and ready for immediate use.
+The warnings about missing dependencies are normal and expected - they indicate optional features that can be enabled by installing TensorFlow and mido.

+Next Steps for Users:

+Read NEURAL_QUICK_START.md
+Install dependencies: pip install midiutil numpy mido tensorflow Create training_data/ folder with MIDI files
+Run python train_neural.py to train a model
+Generate enhanced music via web UI or Python API
+The system is fully functional and ready to create AI-enhanced music! 🎵🧠